List of DuckTales (2017 TV series) episodes

 DuckTales is an American animated television series developed by Matt Youngberg and Francisco Angones for Disney Television Animation.
-It premiered as a sneak preview on Disney XD on August 12, 2017 and regularly on September 23, and later moved to Disney Channel on May 4, 2018.
-A reboot of the 1987 television series of the same name, the show centers around the continuing adventures of trillionaire and adventurer Scrooge McDuck (David Tennant), and his three troublesome, yet caring triplet nephews, Huey, Dewey, and Louie (Danny Pudi, Ben Schwartz, and Bobby Moynihan).
+It premiered as a sneak preview on Disney XD on August 12, 2017, and regularly on September 23, later moving to Disney Channel on May 4, 2018.
+A reboot of the eponymous 1987 television series, the show centers around the continuing adventures of trillionaire and adventurer Scrooge McDuck (David Tennant), and his three troublesome, yet caring triplet nephews, Huey, Dewey, and Louie (Danny Pudi, Ben Schwartz, and Bobby Moynihan).
 They are accompanied by their short-tempered uncle and Scrooge's nephew Donald Duck (Tony Anselmo), their excitable friend Webby Vanderquack (Kate Micucci), her protective grandmother Mrs. Beakley (Toks Olagundoye), and accident-prone pilot Launchpad McQuack (Beck Bennett).
 In season two, the family is reunited with the triplets’ mother and Donald's twin sister Della Duck (Paget Brewster).

-The show was renewed for a third season, which premiered on April 4, 2020.
-The third and final season of the series concluded on March 15, 2021.
+The show was renewed for a third season on September 21, 2018, which premiered on April 4, 2020.
+The third and final season of the show concluded on March 15, 2021.

 Over the course of the series, 75 half-hours of DuckTales were produced (25 per season), comprising 64 regular episodes, 4 double-length specials, and 1 triple-length special.